tsbohc/zest.nvim/scripts/readme-template.md

 ### complex autocmds

-It's debatable, but with `def-autocmd` and `def-autocmd-fn` I've made the decision in favour of syntactic sweetness.
-More often than not I see autocmds defined in place, with a concrete set of parameters.

-If you need to pass events to the definition or create complex autocmds, use `vlua`:
+If you want to create complex autocmds, use `vlua`:

 ```clojure
 (vim.cmd